-‘You take my breath away’: A George Floyd-themed Valentine prompts investigation at LAPD
+‘You take my breath away’: A George Floyd-themed ‘Valentine’ prompts investigation at LAPD

 If the department confirms that officers were circulating the image, “people will find my wrath,” Moore said.

-Moore instructed “that supervision reinforce the need for professionalism on online behavior,” and said that messages with “inappropriate” content may result in discipline, according to the memo.
+Moore instructed “that supervision reinforce the need for professionalism on our online behavior” and said that messages with “inappropriate” content may result in discipline, according to the memo.

 On Saturday night, the department said in a Twitter post that it had not yet identified “any postings in the workplace” or identified that it was an LAPD employee who created the image, but added that it has “directed commands to survey the worksites for it.”